 Step 8- Magazine Angle (Type)

 The 21-degree guns are designed to be in step with the clip of nails it reloads.
-These guns use full headed nails, and the rows of nails are held together with plastic strips.
+These guns use full-headed nails, and the rows of nails are held together with plastic strips.

 Lastly, you have the 28-degree nailers; these nailers have their nails held together with wires.
-The nails are further apart, and that means the magazine is longer than others; this has to be done to hold two clips at a time.
+The nails are further apart, and that means the magazine is longer than others; this has to be done to keep two clips at a time.
 This angle lets you nail in tight spaces.